LOUD-Mining/WhatCoin/README.md

 You can now analyse this core dump with `gdb` as follows:

-`gdb /path/to/uplexad /path/to/dumpfile`
+`gdb /path/to/whatcoind /path/to/dumpfile`

 Print the stack trace with `bt`

-* To run uplexa within gdb:
+* To run whatcoin within gdb:

-Type `gdb /path/to/uplexad`
+Type `gdb /path/to/whatcoind`

 Pass command-line options with `--args` followed by the relevant arguments

-Type `run` to run uplexad
+Type `run` to run whatcoind

 ### Analysing memory corruption